PDAL/PDAL/doc/workshop/exercises/analysis/ground/ground.rst

 .. literalinclude:: ./ground-run-ground-only.txt
     :linenos:
-    :emphasize-lines: 6
+    :emphasize-lines: 5

 .. note::

-    The ``filters.pmf.extract=true`` item causes all data except ground-classified points to be removed from the set.
+    The ``--extract=true`` option causes all data except ground-classified points to be removed from the set.

-Buildings and other non-ground points are removed with the ``extract`` option of :ref:`filters.pmf`

 .. image:: ../../../images/ground-ground-only-view.png

-2. Now we will remove the noise, using the :ref:`translate_command` to stack the :ref:`filters.outlier` and :ref:`filters.pmf` stages:
+2. Now we will instead use the :ref:`translate_command` command to stack the :ref:`filters.outlier` and :ref:`filters.pmf` stages:

 .. literalinclude:: ./translate-run-ground-only.txt
    :linenos:

+In this invocation, we have more control over the process.
+First the outlier filter merely classifies outliers with a ``Classification`` value of 7.
+These outliers are then ignored during PMF processing with the ``ignore`` option.
+Finally, we add a range filter to extract only the ground returns (i.e., ``Classification`` value of 2).

 The result is a more accurate representation of the ground returns.